 While there are masses of children’s books out there, it might be wise to start with some related to their interests.
 There are children’s books about characters from their favourite Disney films and even video games.

 If your child has started reading at school, it is vital to keep them practising at home.
-Again, ensure that what they’re reading is fun for them, and make it a rewarding experience.
+Again, ensure what they’re reading is fun for them, and make it a rewarding experience.
 Always be encouraging and praise them for particularly good achievements.

-Children like to imitate, so demonstrating that reading is also part of your regular life will make them want to imitate the habit of reading.
+Children like to imitate, so demonstrating that reading is also part of your life will make them want to imitate the habit of reading.

 Scientific evidence aside, getting yourself and your children to read will provide you with new opportunities to interact.
 Let your child surprise you with their progress and embark into the exciting world of books.